yods/storm-ml-play/README.md

 This is my storm playground experimenting with Machine learning in Storm with VowPal wabbit.

-One bolt predicts sentiment using vowpal wabbit logistic regression named sent.model and another computes if the user is a bot or human using some arbitrary calculation (note this is just an experiment in making bolts compute several functions at once rather than an accurate way of measuring of bots)
+One stream of bolt predicts sentiment using vowpal wabbit regression named sent.model.

+Another stream computes if the user is a bot or human using some arbitrary calculation (*note* this is just an experiment in making bolts compute several functions at once rather than an accurate way of measuring bots).
+Finally the two streams are aggregated and the output shows the sentiment together with the bot or human feature of a user.

 the aclImdb corpus is used, the original training and test data can be found in ~/storm-ml-play/vwtraining/aclImdb.tar.gz